Complete a 3 Question Survey and Earn a re:Post Badge

 Make sure that the IAM instance role that's associated with the worker node has the AmazonEKSWorkerNodePolicy and AmazonEC2ContainerRegistryReadOnly policies attached.

 Note: You must attach the Amazon managed policy AmazonEKS_CNI_Policy to an IAM role.
 You can attach it to the node instance role.
 However, it's a best practice to attach the policy to a role that's associated with the aws-node Kubernetes service account in the kube-system namespace.
-For more information, see Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts.
+For more information, see Configure Amazon VPC CNI plugin to use IRSA.

 Confirm that the Amazon VPC for your cluster has support for a DNS hostname and resolution

-After you configure private access for your EKS cluster endpoint, you must turn on a DNS hostname and DNS resolution for your Amazon VPC.
+After you configure private access for your EKS cluster endpoint, you must turn on a DNS hostname and DNS resolution for your Amazon Virtual Private Cloud (Amazon VPC).
 When you activate endpoint private access, Amazon EKS creates an Amazon Route 53 private hosted zone for you.
 Then, Amazon EKS associates it with your cluster's Amazon VPC.
-For more information, see Amazon EKS cluster endpoint access control.
+For more information, see Control network access to cluster API server endpoint.

 Update the aws-auth ConfigMap with the NodeInstanceRole of your worker nodes